Middle East tensions leave global economy on edge – DW – 10/10/2024

 Excess capacity keeps oil prices in check, for now

-The rise in oil prices has been somewhat tamed by "plentiful supplies" in global markets, Nahkle said, noting how OPEC+ is sitting on almost 5 million barrels a day of spare capacity.
+The rise in oil prices has been somewhat tamed by "plentiful supplies" in global markets, said Nakhle, noting how OPEC+ is sitting on almost 5 million barrels a day of spare capacity.
 At the same time demand is not growing fast, she said, as China's appetite for oil has been hurt by a sluggish economic recovery from the COVID-19 pandemic.

 But those supplies could quickly dry up if spare capacity dwindles in the event of a wider regional conflict.
-Tehran has repeatedly threatened to blockade the Strait of Hormuz, a critical chokepoint where around 20% of the world’s oil supply passes through.
+Tehran has repeatedly threatened to blockade the Strait of Hormuz, a critical choke point for around 20% of the world's oil supply.
 This would add to the woes facing maritime trade after Iran-backed Houthis attacked shipping in the Red Sea over the past 11 months.
-Iran's foreign minister Abbas Araghchi this week threatened "an even stronger response" to any attack by Israel on its infrastructure.
+Iran's foreign minister, Abbas Araghchi, this week threatened "an even stronger response" to any attack by Israel on its infrastructure.

-"Oil is not as important in energy consumption as it used to be in the 70s.
-Back then, it used to meet 50% of our energy needs worldwide," Nahkle told DW.
+"Oil is not as important in energy consumption as it used to be in the '70s.
+Back then, it used to meet 50% of our energy needs worldwide," she said.
 "The Middle East is no longer the only producer," she added, noting how increased production by the United States, Brazil, Canada and Guyana has helped diversify supplies.

 Israel more likely to target Iranian regime and military